-First, smoke or grill the eggplant.
+Smoke or grill the eggplant.
 Turn one gas burner on medium-high.
 Place the eggplant directly over the flame.
 Using a pair of tongs, turn the eggplant every 5 minutes or so until it is tender and the skin is charred and crispy on all sides (20 minutes.)
-The eggplant should deflate and become super tender. supposed to.
-If you don't have a gas burner you can use a grill.
+The eggplant should deflate and become super tender.
+If you don't have a gas burner, you can use a grill.
 You can also roast the eggplant in the oven (see notes).

+Drain and cool.
 Remove the eggplant from the heat and transfer it to a large colander over a bowl.
-Allow it to sit and drain for a few minutes until fully cooled and all excess water has been drained (it helps if you open the eggplant up a bit and push on it with a knife or a spoon to help it release its juices).
+Cut a slit in the eggplant to help it drain excess liquid and cool more quickly.
+Allow it to sit for a few minutes until fully cooled and all excess water has been drained.
+Push on it with a knife or a spoon to help release its juices.

-Once the eggplant is cool enough to touch, peel the charred crispy skin off (it should come right off).
-Discard the skin and the stem (don't worry if a few bits of the skin remain, that is just added flavor).
+Peel the skin.
+Once the eggplant is cool enough to touch, peel the charred, crispy skin off (it should come right off).
+Discard the skin and the stem.
+Don't worry if a few bits of the skin remain; that's just added flavor!

+Make the dip.
 Transfer the cooked and fully drained eggplant to a bowl.
 Use a fork to break it down into smaller pieces.
-Add the tahini paste, garlic, lemon juice, Greek yogurt (if using) salt, pepper, sumac, Aleppo pepper or crushed red pepper flakes.
+Add the tahini paste, garlic, lemon juice, Greek yogurt (if using), salt, pepper, sumac, Aleppo pepper, or crushed red pepper flakes.
 Mix gently with a wooden spoon or a fork until well-combined.

-To serve, transfer the baba ganoush to a rimmed serving dish or a bowl.
-Top with a good drizzle of extra virgin olive oil and toasted pine nuts, if you like.
+Serve.
+Transfer the baba ganoush to a rimmed serving dish or a bowl.
+Top with a good drizzle of extra virgin olive oil, toasted pine nuts, and minced parsley, if you like.
 Serve with pita wedges or pita chips and veggies of your choice!

 Video